 Do Newborns Breathe Faster?

 Yes, newborns breathe faster than older children and adults.
 It’s also normal for them to have irregular breathing, sometimes pausing for a few seconds or suddenly breathing rapidly, which can appear quite fast to parents.
-This periodic breathing can happen even in term babies during their first few days of life.1
+This periodic breathing can happen even in term babies.
+It usually peaks between two and four weeks and can last until babies are six months old.2

 How Many Breaths Per Minute Is Normal For A Newborn?